 Our Accounting Policies for the Sale of Right-To-Use Contracts Will Result in a Substantial Deferral of Revenue in our Financial Results.
 Beginning August 14, 2008, the Company began selling right-to-use contracts after the PA Transaction.
 Customers who purchase right-to-use contracts are generally required to make an upfront nonrefundable payment to the Company.
 The Company incurs significant selling and marketing expenses to originate the right-to-use contracts, and the majority of expenses must be expensed in the period incurred, while the related sales revenues are generally deferred and recognized over the expected life of the contract which is estimated based upon historical attrition rates.
-The expected life of a right-to-use contracts, build up a substantial deferred sales revenue liability balance, and recognize substantial non-cash revenue in years subsequent to the original sale.
+The expected life of a right-to-use contract is currently estimated to be between one and 31 years.
+As a result, the Company may incur a loss from the sale of right-to-use contracts, build up a substantial deferred sales revenue liability balance, and recognize substantial non-cash revenue in years subsequent to the original sale.
 This accounting may make it difficult for investors to interpret the financial results from the sale of right-to-use contracts.
 The Company submitted correspondence to the Office of the Chief Accountant at the SEC describing the right-to-use contracts and subsequently discussed the revenue recognition policy with respect to the contracts with the SEC.
 The SEC does not object to the Company's application of Staff Accounting Bulletin 104, Revenue Recognition in Consolidated Financial Statements.
 Corrected ("SAB 104") with respect to the deferral of the upfront nonrefundable payments received from the sale of right-to-use contracts.
 See Note 2 (n) in the Notes to Consolidated Financial Statements contained in this Form 10-K for the Company's revenue recognition policy.